 When to Contact a Medical Professional:

-Call your provider if you have or had symptoms of acute mountain sickness, even if you felt better when you returned to a lower altitude.
+**********Call your doctor if you have or had symptoms of acute mountain sickness, even if they improved when you descended to a lower altitude.

 *********Call emergency services or local emergency number if you or someone you're with have severe breathing problems, coughing up blood, or have HAPE/HACE.

 ************************If experiencing severe symptoms, descend the mountain as quickly and safely as possible.